Hye yong Kim

 Cody Ryan Connolly

-Cody R. Connolly is a KGSP fellowship scholar and M.A.
+Cody R. Connolly is an experienced educator with two years of wide-ranging professional research experience across several U.S. government agency projects.
+He is a Korean Government Scholarship Program (KGSP) fellowship scholar and current M.A.
 International Area Studies candidate at Seoul National University, specializing in East Asian foreign policy and security studies.
-He is currently serving his 2nd year in the U.S. Virtual Federal Service Program.
-His research interests include North Korean nuclear issues, the U.S.-ROK military alliance, and Chinese grand strategy.
-Prior to his studies at SNU, Mr. Connolly completed a B.A. in History at Oregon State University, taught English for the ROK National Institute of International Education (NIIED), and attended a year-long Korean language program.
+His research interests include nuclear deterrence, Chinese grand strategy, North Korean nuclear issues, and government transparency.
+Prior to his studies at SNU, Mr. Connolly completed a B.A. in History at Oregon State University and attended a year-long Korean language program.

 Min is an M.A.
 International Area Studies candidate at Seoul National University specializing in East Asia.
 Min received her Bachelor's degree in Government from Smith College and is a member of the Pi Sigma Alpha National Honor Society in Political Science.
 Her research interests include Northeast Asian regional security, transnational security threats, the US-ROK alliance, and the rise of China.